 If you like to top your baked potato with the cheese sauce, you’re in luck because the cheese sauce is gluten-free too, and so is the sour cream and bacon toppings too.
 (See my Nima Sensor tests below.)

-And for dessert, you can enjoy the famous Wendy’s Frosty (both chocolate and vanilla Frosty’s are gluten-free – thank goodness Wendy’s didn’t screw that up!).
+Finally, for dessert, you can enjoy the famous Wendy’s Frosty (both chocolate and vanilla Frosty’s are gluten-free – thank goodness!).
 You can see below what the Nima Sensor said when I tested the Frosty for gluten.

 A Word about Wendy’s French Fries

 Now for the bad news.
 Besides not being able to eat grilled chicken atop your salad, you also can’t eat the French fries at Wendy’s.
 I know, I know, this is terrible news, right?

 Unfortunately Wendy’s does not have a dedicated fryer, so its fries are cooked in the same oil as its breaded items.
 This means the French fries are off limits if you’re serious about your gluten-free diet (and you should be).

 Don’t you just hate when you can’t eat the fries?!?
 I listed this as one of my 15 struggles only gluten-free people will understand.